Solar industry on edge as Trump weighs tariffs on panels

-DALLAS (AP) — Some in the U.S. solar-power industry are hoping a decision this week by President Donald Trump doesn’t bring on an eclipse.

-Companies that install solar-power systems for homeowners and utilities are bracing for Trump’s call on whether to slap tariffs on imported panels.

-The solar business in the U.S. has boomed in recent years, driven by falling prices for panels, thanks in part to cheap imports.
+DALLAS (AP) — Solar energy is booming in the United States, but companies riding the wave fear that President Donald Trump could undercut them this week if he decides to impose new tariffs on imported solar panels.

+Businesses that install solar-power systems are benefiting from a glut of cheaper panels made overseas, mostly in Asia.
 That has made solar power more competitive with electricity generated from coal and natural gas.

 A green-technology research firm estimates that tariffs could cost up to 88,000 U.S. jobs related to installing solar-power systems.